Human Resources and Compensation Committee

 - authorize the publication of the "Compensation Committee Report" over the names of its members;

 - establish stock ownership guidelines for Executive Officers and other members of the Corporation's Executive Committee, and periodically review compliance with such guidelines;

 - review and approve (a) employment agreements with Executive Officers and other members of the Corporation's Executive Committee as well as (b) severance benefits, if any, for members of the Corporation's Executive Committee who are Executive Officers;

 - with regard to employee benefit and compensation plans:

-- review, adopt and, where required, recommend to the Board for approval, all new equity-based employee benefit plans and any material changes to existing equity-based employee benefit plans, provided, however, that, to the extent provided by the rules of the New York Stock Exchange, amendments to equity-based incentive plans may be made only upon approval of the Corporation's stockholders;
+- review, adopt and, where required, recommend to the Board for approval, all new equity-based employee benefit plans and any material changes to existing equity-based employee benefit plans, provided, however, that, to the extent provided by the rules of the NYSE, amendments to equity-based incentive plans may be made only upon approval of the Corporation's stockholders;

 - review, adopt, approve and amend any non-equity-based incentive-compensation plans in which Executive Officers and other members of the Corporation's Executive Committee may participate; and

 - review, adopt, and amend any other employee benefit plans that cause material increases in expenses, except to the extent the authority to take such actions has been delegated to management;